Preedroos/alura-books/README.md

 </div>

 I built this page along with HTML e CSS: responsively with mobile-first course by Alura.
-The project itself has no functionality but to improve my skills with the technologies used.
+The page is responsive to 428px, 1024px and 1728px screen width.
 Feel free to clone this project and use for your own purpose.
 This repository is also a reference for me to compare my evolution down the road.

 <!-- BUILT WITH -->